Full API Documentation¶

 Felzenszwalb P, Huttenlocher D. Distance transforms of sampled functions.
 Cornell Computing and Information.
 2004.

-Available at: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.88.1647&rep=rep1&type=pdf.
+Available at: https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.88.1647&rep=rep1&type=pdf.

 For n-D images (with n > 2), a slower hand-craft method is used.

-(img, sigma1 = 2, thresh= None, just_filter = False)¶ Compute edges using the Difference of Gaussian (DoG) operator.
+Compute edges using the Difference of Gaussian (DoG) operator.

 edges is a binary image of edges.

-sigma1 : the sigma value of the first Gaussian filter.
+sigma1the sigma value of the first Gaussian filter.
 The second filter

 will have sigma value 1.001*sigma1

-multiplier : the multiplier to get sigma2. sigma2 = sigma1 * multiplier
+multiplierthe multiplier to get sigma2. sigma2 = sigma1 * multiplier

 If true, then return the result of filtering the image with the DoG filters, no zero-crossing is detected (default is False).